hack4impact-calpoly/hispanic-business-association/README.md

 # Hispanic Business Association

-{One sentence description of the project}
+A membership management portal designed to streamline the onboarding and renewal process for members of the Hispanic Business Association

 ## Table of Contents